bigbluebutton/bigbluebutton/docs/docs/administration/privacy.md

 #### kurento

 Logs session names and timestamps, as well as user IP addresses.
 This also includes user IP addresses behind NATs, i.e., the actual client addresses, potentially making users identifiable accross sessions.
-This can be configured in `/etc/default/kurento-media-server`, see <https://doc-kurento.readthedocs.io/en/latest/features/logging.html>
+This can be configured in `/etc/default/kurento-media-server`, see [Kurento logging](https://doc-kurento.readthedocs.io/en/latest/features/logging.html)

 Note that this can most likely be overridden by kurento's systemd unit file.
 Hence, `--gst-debug-level=1` should also be set in `/usr/lib/systemd/system/kurento-media-server.service`.